Mistralys/application-framework/docs/Documentation.md

 Even if the active screen is an _Action_ at the end of the hierarchy, the handler methods of all its parents are called nonetheless.
 This is practical to avoid duplicating tasks.

-For example, consider viewing a communication type, handled by the class `Maileditor_Area_Comtypes_Edit`:
+For example, consider viewing a product property, handled by the class `AppName_Area_Properties_Edit`:
 The subnavigation is created here in the `_handleSubnavigation()` method, so that the _Sub-mode_ and _Action_ screens do not have to worry about it.